kwal0203/data_generator/README.md

 Fill the 'backgrounds' folder with random images to be used as backgrounds while training the model.
-The objects in the 'images' directory will be randomly pasted onto these backgrounds to create the training/test data-sets.
+The objects in the 'images' directory will be randomly pasted onto these backgrounds to create the data-sets.

-Decide how many times you would like to re-use each background (NUMBER) and type the following command:
+Decide how many times you would like to re-use each background (NUMBER) and type the following command to run the application:

 ```
 python3 main.py -s NUMBER
 ```

 A new directory called output will be created containing training and test data-sets in separate folders.
-CSV files that corresponding to these data-sets will also be created.
+CSV files that correspond to these data-sets will also be created.
 The CSV files can be converted into TFRecords for use in the TensorFlow Object Detection API.